SPEAK 'CHALKY TEETH'

 Pursuing our scientifically-driven mission for social good, D3G has developed a 'chalky teeth lingo' extending from colloquialism to specific terms that are meaningful for healthcare providers and scientists – technically this is called a translational type of terminology.
 So in the case of Molar Hypomin, the world's commonest D3, a conversation starting with "chalky teeth" can be guided to "chalky molars" that exhibit "chalky spots" (demarcated enamel opacities) containing "chalky enamel" (enamel hypomineralisation).
 Those chalky enamel spots can then be described as strong – being shiny white and hard – or weak, being discoloured and prone to crumbling, toothache and decay.
 Asking "why does this happen?" and "what do these things look like under a microscope?", talk can turn to our kid-friendly terms such as "tooth bricks", "missing bricks" and "plaque bugs" (for more info see D3G's Tooth Science for kids, and translational vernacular for adults).

 Our 'We Fight Chalky Teeth' specialists and a growing number of healthcare professionals around the world are already using this lingo on a daily basis – including in languages other than English.
-And to ensure a smooth two-way path between science and social good, D3G researchers have introduced 'chalky teeth lingo' into the scientific literature and public media (see here).
+And to ensure a smooth two-way path between science and social good, D3G researchers have introduced 'chalky teeth lingo' into the scientific literature, international meetings, and public media (see here).
 As always, with helping the worldwide public being central to D3G's thinking, we welcome everyone's thoughts on how this emerging global language might be fine-tuned to benefit your particular circumstances and society (contact us).